When Do Babies Get Easier? (The Honest Truth From a Mum Who’s Been There)

 The problem many modern mums (myself including) struggle with is that they live away from friends and family.

 Still, there are ways to build your village.
-I talk more about how in this post.

-If you can, get out every day.
-Even multiple times a day.
+If you can, get outside every day.

 Say you want to bottle feed but your friend, family, or a stranger on the internet says it’s “bad.”